duskmoon314/typst-fontawesome/README.md

 - `lib.typ`: The main entrypoint of the library.
 - `lib-impl.typ`: The implementation of `fa-icon`.
-- `lib-gen.typ`: The generated icons.
+- `lib-gen.typ`: The generated icon map and functions.

 I recommend renaming these files to avoid conflicts with other libraries.